kursein/kursein/README.md

 - SHARPWOLF.
 (ETM)
 - That one Ganymede x Zeus webtoon readers
 - the basic dnis...
-- Shipping the gods w/ their siblings w/ the reason "It's greek mythology"
+- Shipping the gods w/ their siblings while using "It's greek mythology" as their excuse
 - Ares x Hermes + Poseidon x Hera